Latvia golden visa: The Ultimate GuideInvest in charming Latvia and obtain residence in the European Union.

-No additional investment will need to be made as you go to renew your residence, but your original investment must be kept for the entire period of five years.
+No additional investment will need to be made as you go to renew your residence.
+But your original investment must be kept for the entire period of five years.

 That means that if you chose the real estate investment, you will be expected to maintain it and not sell it.
 And if you chose to invest in a business, you will need to maintain it or retain your shareholder rights, as well as pay a minimum of €40,000 in government tax each year.

-Step 4: Get Permanent Residency
+Step 4: Get Latvian Permanent Residence by Investment

-In other words, during your time of being a resident of Latvia, you must spend four years living in the country for 183+ days a year, which also means you’ll be paying tax there at a flat 23% rate.
+In other words, during your time being a resident of Latvia, you must spend four years living in the country for 183+ days a year, which also means you’ll be paying tax there at a flat 23% rate.

 If you see yourself living in the country for a while, then you’ll need a Latvian language certificate at level A2 to be considered for permanent residency.

-5. Obtain Latvian Citizenship
+5. Obtain a Latvian Passport

-With it come many benefits, such as the ability to live, work, and travel freely across all of Europe.
+A Latvian passport comes with many benefits, such as the ability to live, work, and travel freely across all of Europe.

 You must be a tax resident in Latvia for all of those ten years, and five of those years must be as a permanent resident.

-Also, you must have some knowledge of the Latvian language, know the basic historical facts of the country, and be able to recite the national anthem.
+To get a Latvian passport, you must have some knowledge of the Latvian language, know the basic historical facts of the country, and be able to recite the national anthem.
 In other words, you will need to pass the citizenship exam.